ChiriVulpes/soulus/README.md

 ![Empty Summoner](./preview/summoner.png)

 You can also find empty summoners in the world, in the places where mob spawners would normally generate.
-(This replacement can be configured/disabled with [`CONFIG::summoner_replacer`](./docs/CONFIG.md#configsummoner_replacer-), but fair warning: the vanilla mob spawner is unable to spawn entities unless you also change the [Creatures Config](./docs/CONFIG.md#configcreatures-))
+(This replacement can be configured/disabled with [`world/summoner_replacement/replacement.json`](./docs/CONFIG.md#worldsummoner_replacementreplacementjson-), but fair warning: the vanilla mob spawner is unable to spawn entities unless you also change [`creatures/creatures.json`](./docs/CONFIG.md#creaturescreaturesjson-))

 If you right click on an empty summoner with a filled soulbook, a summoner is created.
 By default, summoning a mob takes around 10 minutes, only summons one, and you have to be within 3 blocks to increase the summon percentage.
 (Eg: you can spend 5 minutes at the summoner, then come back later and complete the summon)